 “RTJ4” is like getting punched in the face for 38 minutes straight.
 There’s no time to catch a breath, every track hits hard with intense beats and unapologetic rhymes.
 Extra props to Run the Jewels for incorporating some rock and jazz influences that make this album more than just a standard hip hop production.

-Sign up to my newsletter here and receive a notification for every new edition of What I’m Listening To!
-Check out other editions below:
+Receive a notification for every new edition of What I’m Listening To by signing up to my newsletter below.
+Also check out other editions: